Quantum Algorithm for Reversing Unknown Unitary Evolutions

+{While conventional classical approaches, such as quantum process tomography~\cite{Baldwin2014, Gutoski2014, Mohseni2008, Haah2023}, to reversing unknown unitaries encounter significant limitations in terms of efficiency and scalability in characterizing the unknown process, the quantum computer offers a new possibility by leveraging the original forward evolution process itself and shedding light on demonstrating quantum advantages via quantum simulation~\cite{Feynman1982}.
+The idea of performing targeted quantum tasks without needing classical information is fascinating and potentially transformative, where quantum teleportation protocol~\cite{bennett1992communication, bennett1993teleporting} is a well-known example that} not only plays a crucial role in quantum communication but also has been pivotal in the development of fault-tolerant quantum computing~\cite{shor1996fault}.

-To circumvent the formidable challenge of deducing an unknown unitary, we can draw upon Feynman's visionary concept of using one quantum system to simulate another~\cite{Feynman1982}.
-This celebrated idea suggests the feasibility of exactly simulating the time-reversal evolution of a closed quantum system by leveraging the original forward evolution process itself and shedding light on demonstrating quantum advantages via quantum simulation.
-Ref.~\cite{Quintino2019} provides positive evidence in this direction by showing a universal probabilistic heralded quantum circuit that implements the exact inverse of an unknown unitary.
-Ref.~\cite{Yoshida2023} took a further step by proposing a deterministic and exact protocol to reverse any unknown qubit unitary transformation.
-Despite these advances, the question of whether an unknown unitary evolution, in general (especially beyond the simple qubit cases to higher dimensions), can be exactly and deterministically reversed in time remains a formidable open challenge in quantum information science.
+{For the unitary inversion task, } Ref.~\cite{Quintino2018, Quintino2019, yang2021representation, trillo2023universal} provide positive evidence in this direction by showing a universal probabilistic heralded quantum circuit that implements the exact inverse of an unknown unitary.
+Notably, Ref.~\cite{Yoshida2023} took a further step by proposing \replace{a}{the first} deterministic and exact protocol to reverse any unknown qubit unitary transformation and {recently Ref.~\cite{mo2025parameterized} discovers a simplier protocol via parameterized circuit architecture.} In higher dimensions beyond simple qubit cases, Ref.~\cite{gavorova2024topological, Odake2024} studied the lower bounds on the number of queries to complete the task. {While previous results were derived mainly based on SDP optimization, whether qubit unitary is the only special case that can be reversed deterministically and exactly remains a significant open question in quantum information science.}